Office of Special Education and Rehabilitative Services, Department of Education.

 3. Submission Dates and Times:

-Applications for grants under the competition announced in this notice must be submitted electronically using the Grants.gov Apply site (Grants.gov).
+Applications for grants under this competition must be submitted electronically using the Grants.gov Apply site (Grants.gov).
 For information (including dates and times) about how to submit your application electronically, or in paper format by mail or hand delivery if you qualify for an exception to the electronic submission requirement, please refer to section IV.7.
 Other Submission Requirements of this notice.

 We do not consider an application that does not comply with the deadline requirements.